Vegan Biscoff Cake

 If you haven’t tried baking with Biscoff yet, you HAVE to make this cake!
 It’s a total game changer.

-I’ve been meaning to bake a Biscoff cake for quite some time now and I’m so glad that I finally did.
+I’ve been meaning to bake an eggless Biscoff cake for quite some time now and I’m so glad that I finally did.
 When I perfected my vegan chocolate cake, I vowed that I’d be making more layer cakes in the future.
 And this is the first of many to come!
+Forget vegan box mix and learn to make this tasty cake from scratch.

 Want More Vegan Cake Recipes?